How to use our One to One Meeting Templates to guide your regular employee catch-ups

 How often should you hold regular catch-ups?

-Evidence suggests feedback is more effective when it is given regularly — but how frequent do these meetings need to be?
+Evidence suggests feedback is more effective when it is given regularly — but how frequently do these meetings need to be?
 Forbes is in favour of one-to-ones that are either weekly or fortnightly.
 Similarly, Deloitte also recommends a once-a-week approach to feedback.
 Another source suggests a fortnightly catch-up, noting that these sessions can be strongly linked to improved performance.

 Engaging in frequent one-to-ones with your entire workforce might sound intimidating and time-consuming at first, but they can actually prove to be a serious time saver.
 The feedback sessions might only last five to ten minutes, which is very little time at all when compared to the lengthy annual review sessions that are falling out of favour due to their inefficient nature.
 When it comes to tracking your feedback sessions, remember to make use of your performance management software package.
 Keep your scheduled one-to-one meetings whenever possible; if a meeting needs to be postponed for an important reason, reschedule it to take place as soon as possible.